East Coast Main Line: Darlington railway station upgrade

 As part of a £140 million investment, Darlington railway station is being redeveloped to increase the reliability, connectivity, and accessibility of the station; the plan resurrects many features of the abandoned Tees Valley Metro.
 The project includes the construction of a new concourse, multi-storey car park and two new platforms on the current freight avoiding lines.
 The Tees Valley Combined Authority contributed £43 million towards the upgrade, with the other £96 million being supplied by Network Rail and the Department for Transport.
 Other key stakeholders in the project include LNER, who manage the station, and Darlington Borough Council.

 The upgrade includes the construction of a new Eastern concourse at the station, two new platforms at the station, and the remodelling of the track layout, and a new bridge over the railway on Smithfield Road.
 The upgrade also includes work to the overhead line equipment and installation of new points and cabling.
-The project is scheduled to finish in 2025 as part of the Railway 200 celebrations, which mark the anniversary of the opening of the Stockton and Darlington Railway, which began serving Darlington station in 1825.
+The project was scheduled to finish in 2025 as part of the Railway 200 celebrations, which mark the anniversary of the opening of the Stockton and Darlington Railway, which began serving Darlington station in 1825.
+However the upgrade is now scheduled to finish in 2026.